techbabette/libraryBackend/README.md

 The node exporter service starts as soon as it is installed and whenever the server it's on restarts.

+The exported data is consumed by my [prometheus stack](https://github.com/techbabette/MonitoringStack), the resulting graph can be seen [here](http://91.107.230.206:3000/d/rYdddlPWk/node-exporter-full?orgId=1&refresh=1m&from=now-5m&to=now).

 ### CI/CD

 Every release is followed by a redeployment to production